ayman/textr/README.md

 [PPP57]: https://petapixel.com/2016/03/20/ep-57-strobist-david-hobby-sticks-consumers/ "Peta Pixel Podcast where OCR gets asked."

-There are a few settings for the plug-in which you'll have to tune.
+**It's not perfect.** There are a few settings for the plug-in which you'll have to tune.
 I'll get to those later.
 In the screenshot above it doesn't pick up the jersey words or any words or letters that are kinda tilted.
 I assume Google Cloud Vision will get better over time, but